 - By claiming their products/services are more environmentally friendly than other products, but not informing customers of the non-sustainable or non-environmentally-friendly ways the products are produced.

-The biggest sign a company is greenwashing is by the lack of numbers and evidence to support their environmentally conscious claims.
+The biggest sign a company is greenwashing is the lack of numbers and evidence to support its environmentally conscious claims.

 Is Greenwashing worth the risk?

 Greenwashing has been linked to a phenomenon called “Green Scepticism”.